 This conference brought together researchers from across the globe to explore urban life on islands and archipelagos.

 Islands are often associated with peripherality, yet even remote, sparsely populated islands host urban centres.
 In the case of some small islands, physical separation from the mainland and spatial limitations can encourage dense urbanisation, the transport of products and ideas, improved defence infrastructure, construction of social capital, consolidation of political power, formation of vibrant cultures, population concentration, and ultimately the development of major cities.

 Fostering dialogue between the fields of island studies and urban studies, this interdisciplinary conference will feature presentations that explore and critique the varied connections between the urban and the insular from a diversity of perspectives on culture, planning, politics, architecture, economy, and environment in island cities worldwide.
 We welcome papers and panels focusing on individual case studies as well comparative analyses and conceptual frames.

-This conference is a collaboration between Island Dynamics and the University of Madeira’s Research Centre for Regional and Local Studies.
-Island Cities and Urban Archipelagos 2017 takes place in association with the III INSULA International Colloquium: Beyond Nature & Artifice.
+This conference was a collaboration between Island Dynamics and the University of Madeira’s Research Centre for Regional and Local Studies.
+Island Cities and Urban Archipelagos 2017 took place in association with the III INSULA International Colloquium: Beyond Nature & Artifice.